Ayscue History, Family Crest & Coats of Arms

 Eske is a township, in the parish of St. John, Beverley, union of Beverley, N. division of the wapentake of Holderness, in the East Riding of Yorkshire.
 "This place, in Domesday Book Asche, derives its name from the British word signifying water.
 It was given at an early period to the collegiate church of St. John."

-Important Dates for the Ayscue family
+Early History of the Ayscue family

 This web page shows only a small excerpt of our Ayscue research.
 Another 141 words (10 lines of text) covering the years 1350, 1590, 1911, 1521, 1546, 1540, 1438, 1450, 1558, 1590, 1641, 1624, 1596, 1654, 1618, 1668, 1659, 1550, 1616, 1616, 1671, 1618, 1668, 1659, 1619, 1689, 1650, 1699, 1685, 1699, 1699 and 1774 are included under the topic Early Ayscue History in all our PDF Extended History products and printed products wherever possible.